-While the 2017 summit included attendees from the National Wildlife Federation's internal staff, affiliate organizations, and board members, in 2018 we are pleased to open the summit to any woman working in the conservation field.
+While the 2017 summit included attendees from the National Wildlife Federation's internal staff, affiliate organizations, and board members, in 2018 we were pleased to open the summit to any woman working in the conservation field.

 March 13-15, 2018

-Hyatt Regency Chesapeake, Cambridge, MD
+Hyatt Regency Chesapeake

 March 17-19, 2017

-National Conservation Training Center, Shepherdstown, WV
+National Conservation Training Center

 For more information about the event or how to receive an invitation, please contact Elizabeth Lillard at LillardE@nwf.org or call 734-887-7134.

-Place your order today for the themed box that delivers everything you need to create family memories while discovering nature and wildlife.Read More
+Place your order today for the themed box that delivers everything you need to create family memories while discovering nature and wildlife.Learn More